Core Architecture

 -

-N-able N-central leverages the XMPP (Extensible Messaging and Presence Protocol) based communications for control purposes only, not for the transmission of monitored data.
+N-able N-central leverages XMPP (Extensible Messaging and Presence Protocol) based communications for control purposes only, not for the transmission of monitored data.
 It plays an important role in both Take Control and Direct Support Tools by ensuring quick and efficient communication between the N-central server, technicians, and managed devices.
 As an additional measure, the XMPP protocol can be turned off for individual devices or globally, however, this is not recommended as this will increase system load and will cause latency on certain N-able N-central features.

-Parallel Operation - The Modern Agent is designed to run alongside the Current Agent without interference, allowing for a gradual transition.
+Parallel Operation - The Unified Agent runs alongside the current agent without interference, allowing for a gradual transition.

 -